 This money is being stolen, literally stolen from future generations.

-I fear not for my own people.
+I fear enough for my own future.

 You are not alone.

-Now, take a look at something Obamacare.
+Now, take a look at something like Obamacare.

-Here's something that is at some point it is going to affect everybody.
+Here's something that is at some point, it is going to affect everybody.

-Now, I know people say, what wait, Rush, a lot of them are subsidized, and it's not going to affect everybody economically as strongly as you think.
+Now, I know people say, Wait, Rush, a lot of them are subsidized, and it's not going to affect everybody economically as strongly as you think, but it's still going to.

 I think even now, to the extent that it has impacted a lot of people, there are a lot of young people who really thought Obama walked on water who don't.

-But the problem is, because of what we discussed yesterday.
+But the problem is, because of what we discussed yesterday, people are not blaming Obama.

 His approval numbers are down and all that.

-I really I've always thought that the answer to this is an increasingly informed public.
+I really, I've always thought that the answer to this is an increasingly informed public.

-And then the media enters the fray again.
+Then the media enters the fray again.

-You've got the pop culture media, you've got academia, and you've got uh elementary school curriculum, which is working against everything you want to see happen.
+You've got the pop culture media, you've got academia, and you've got elementary school curriculum, which is working against everything you want to see happen.

 Well, having listened to you for 23 years, I know you're not going to like this.

-CBS doesn't make money on the CBS News division.
+CBS doesn't make money on the CBS news division.

-They make money on entertainment and sports, and ABC does it through through ESPN and they do it th through their other proper popular programs.
+And ABC does it through ESPN, and they do it through their other popular programs.

 And yet we consume it every single day.